What is Malware?

 Although many consumers presume malware only attacks desktops and laptops, it can actually infect several types of endpoints.
 These include phones, mobile devices, and other products.
-While the malware meaning does not change, malware can take several forms.

 Here are the different types of malware that may impact your network or attached devices.